fliverdev/rider/README.md

-# rider
+# Fliver Rider

-Fliver Rider app
+The Fliver Rider side app for riders to mark their location and notify a driver.